Loafers Are Back — But They Look Totally Different Now

 Surprisingly enough, while today's loafers are vastly different from those of the past, the styling isn't.
 As of late, fashion girls are more likely to pair their loafers with socks.
 And not just knee-highs and sparkly styles: For a true fashion moment, we're seeing loafers paired boldly with thick, cotton gym socks.

-Click through the slideshow ahead for a fashion-forward guide to wearing fall's top footwear trend.
+Click through the slideshow ahead for a fashion-forward guide to wearing autumn's top footwear trend.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.